 Fresh seafood caught locally or in the area

-Genoa’s central squre – Piazza De Ferrari, is grand and a major hub for local and regional transportation routes.
+Genoa’s central square – Piazza De Ferrari, is grand and a major hub for local and regional transportation routes.
 A large fountain dominates the center of the piazza and is surrounded with colorful buildings of every style and time frame.
 At night the fountain is wonderfully illuminated along with large neon lights that give a different and more colorful vibe to the entire place.
 Just around the main piazza are many pedestrian areas through the ancient part of the city.
 The streets are filled with stunning architecture and buildings ranging from medieval, Renaissance, Baroque to Venetian style architecture in very tight walking promenades.

-The waterfront of Genoa
+Visiting Genoa – the waterfront of Genoa

 Walking down the main promenade called Via San Lorenzo leads directly to the waterfront area of Genoa.
 The harbor contains an eclectic mix of rapidly deteriorating renaissance buildings, contemporary structures like the aquarium, Bigo structure, maritime museum and the requisite tourist shops.
 It’s a little on the gritty side but still fascinating to explore the area due to Genoa’s impressive history as an important maritime and international trade center.
 The city’s rapid growth in trade and international commerce made the local traders and families extremely wealthy.
 This eventually added prestige to Genoa’s status and influence in the international marketplace.